-The legal framework for digital signatures in Colombia is one of the first legislations specific to each region.
-The main laws that are relevant for the activity of Viafirma in Colombia are:
+The main laws that are relevant for Viafirma in Colombia are:

-- Digital signature “with the same validity and effects as the handwritten signature” and, according to Decreto 2364 de 2012, with mechanisms that guarantee authenticity and integrity.
+- Digital signature “with the same validity and effects as the handwritten signature” and, according to Decree 2364 of 2012, with mechanisms that guarantee authenticity and integrity.

 - Electronic signature with significant reduction in the burden of proof.

-Amended by Decreto 19 de 2012, which lists the rules for abolishing or reshaping existing unnecessary regulations, procedures and formalities in the Public Administration.
+Amended by Decree 19 of 2012, which lists the rules for abolishing or reshaping existing unnecessary regulations, procedures and formalities from the Public Administration.

-Ley 527 de 1999 is based on The Model Law on Electronic Commerce (MLEC) from United Nations Commission on International Trade Law.
+Law 527 of 1999 is based on The Model Law on Electronic Commerce (MLEC) from United Nations Commission on International Trade Law.
 Article 7 stipulates the principle of functional equivalence of electronic signatures, provided that the same functions are fulfilled as those attributed to handwritten signatures.
-The minimum conditions to be met are:

-In Article 2 of Law 527 the digital signature is defined as ”a numerical value which is attached to a data message and which, using a known mathematical procedure, is linked both to both the key of the originator and to the message text”, referring to asymmetric encryption algorithms that use both public and private keys for signature creation and verification.
+In Article 2 of Law 527 digital signatures are defined as ”a numerical value which is attached to a data message and which, using a known mathematical procedure, is linked both to both the key of the originator and to the message text”, referring to asymmetric encryption algorithms that use both public and private keys for signature creation and verification.